vinej/pyarchive/README.md

 Array definition
     Name        :   the name of the task
-    Kind        :   **array**
+    Kind        :   array
     Description :   the description of the task Command     :   contains the list of values separated by a pipe |
     Output      :   memory

 Csv definition
     Name        :   the name of the task
-    Kind        :   **csv**
+    Kind        :   csv
     Description :   the description of the task
     File        :   the input csv file
     Output      :   memory

 Query definition
     Name            :   name of the task
-    Kind            :   **query**
+    Kind            :   query
-    Description     :   the description of the task Connection      :   the connection name to use for the query Command         :   the SQL or stored proc to execute Output          :   the output type of the query (memory,csv or excel) File            :   the destination file name if the output is csv or excel Excluded        :   the list of columns to exclude from the ouput Anonymized      :   the list of columns to anonymized Parameters      :   a list of parameters object used to execute the query
+    Description     :   the description of the task Connection      :   the connection's name to use for the query Command         :   the SQL or stored procecure to execute Output          :   the output type of the query (memory,reference, csv or excel) reference means that the query is not executed right away, but will be executed when a parameter will use it.
+    File            :   the destination file name if the output is csv or excel Excluded        :   the list of columns to exclude from the output Anonymized      :   the list of columns to anonymize Parameters      :   a list of parameter's objects used to execute the query

 Parameter definition
     Kind    :   memory    :  means that the parameter comes from a static list in memory